-Between 2014-15 and 2018-19, staffing information reported to the NPHED includes FTE staff reported for public hospitals, for LHNs and for state/territory health authorities.
-For more information, see 'Data reported for the public hospital administrative levels', and Table 1.1 from the Hospital Resources excel tables available to download in the Info & Downloads section of the MyHospitals area of the AIHW website.
+From 2014-15, staffing information reported to the NPHED includes FTE staff reported for public hospitals, for LHNs and for state/territory health authorities.
+For more information, see 'Data reported for the public hospital administrative levels', and Table 1.1 in the Hospital resources 2019-20 data tables.

-In addition, for 2018-19:
+In addition, for 2019-20:

-- For Western Australia and the Northern Territory, Salaried medical officers were not disaggregated into Specialist medical officers and Other salaried medical officers as these sub-categories were not comparable with the data for other jurisdictions. - Western Australia reported estimated staffing information and associated salaries for 3 private hospitals delivering public hospital services. - For South Australia, all public hospital salaries for administrative, clerical, domestic and other personal care staff were estimated. - The collection of data by staffing category for public hospitals was not consistent among states and territories.
+- for Western Australia and the Northern Territory, Salaried medical officers were not disaggregated into Specialist medical officers and Other salaried medical officers as these sub-categories were not comparable with the data for other jurisdictions - the collection of data by staffing category for public hospitals was not consistent among states and territories.
 In particular, there was variation in the reporting of Diagnostic and allied health professionals, Administrative and clerical staff and Domestic and other personal care staff.